sushmitha-manjunatha/Python-samples/README.md

 # Calculator
-This is an example of how to implement a calculator.
+This is an example of how to implement simple python codes with docstrings.